-In June 2015, the Fairfax Circuit Court Historic Records Center began to create a master index of slaves who appear in the records of the Fairfax Circuit Court between the years 1742 and 1870.
-The project began with the probate and land records, capturing the names of slaves, slave owners, slave hirers, and free African Americans on individual index cards.
-Each index card contains descriptive information such as age, skilled trades, family relationships, and monetary value (if applicable); the record’s citation; as well as the date of the document’s recording at the court.
+In June 2015, Fairfax Circuit Court Historic Records Center staff started a project that would create a master index of enslaved persons (and those subject to some form of involuntary servitude) who appear in the records of the Fairfax Circuit Court Clerk’s Office between the years 1742 and 1870.
+This project, titled the Fairfax Court Slavery Index, began with the Clerk’s Office’s historic probate and land records, capturing the names of the enslaved, enslavers, hirers, and free(d) African Americans on individual index cards.
+If noted in the original record, each index card contains descriptive information such as age, skilled trades, family relationships, and monetary value, the record’s citation, as well as the date of the document’s recording at the court.

 The development of the Fairfax Court Slavery Index is an ongoing project.
 The index is available as a card catalog at the Historic Records Center.

 * Numbers do not reflect unique individuals; the same person can be referenced in multiple records.

 ** Enslaved persons include indentured persons, and orphans given a monetary value.

 *** Third party includes those who were involved in the economy of slavery, including (but not limited to) jailors, tax commissioners, auctioneers, “slave patrollers,” merchants, undertakers, and midwives.